'This tears my soul apart': A Ukrainian boy and a killing – KION546

 Yura turned 15 on April 12.
 It was a quiet birthday.
 His father, a good cook, usually grilled to celebrate it.

-The boy’s uncle, Andriy, fears the trauma of surviving death will catch up with Yura.
+The boy’s uncle, Andriy, watches him closely these days.
+Yura has always been a good kid, but he’s become edgy and restless, moving from one task to another.
+Andriy fears the trauma of surviving death will catch up with Yura and mourns his nephew’s damaged childhood.

 “This tears my soul apart,” said Andriy, in tears.
-“What we see is suffering after suffering.”
+“What we see is suffering after suffering … (Russian President Vladimir) Putin just decides to make us suffer, and we do.”

 Frontline producer Tom Jennings contributed to this story.